jjkr/spacerabbit/README.md

 ## Usage

 1. Run the app - it will start in the background with no visible window
-2. Look for the QuickSpace icon in your system tray
+2. Look for the SpaceRabbit icon in your system tray
 3. Press Alt+L (Option+L) anywhere on your Mac to go to the next workspace instantly!

 ## Replacing icons